Man's claim gives false hope in yearslong missing boy case

 The FBI declared the man's story a hoax Thursday one day after he identified himself to authorities as Timmothy Pitzen, who disappeared in 2011 at age 6.

+The U.S. attorney's office in Cincinnati scheduled a Friday news conference on the case.
+Brian Rini of Medina, Ohio, was jailed in Cincinnati on Thursday.
+The FBI has identified Rini as the person who claimed to be the Pitzen boy.
+A Hamilton County sheriff's spokesman said Friday he is being held for pickup by the FBI.

-Newport Police Chief Tom Collins identified the man to ABC as 23-year-old ex-convict Brian Rini of Medina, Ohio, who was released from prison less than a month ago after serving more than a year for burglary and vandalism.
+The 23-year-old man was released from prison on probation less than a month ago after serving more than a year for burglary and vandalism.

 The man was found Wednesday wandering the streets of Newport, Kentucky.
 He identified himself to authorities as Timmothy and said he had escaped from two men who held him captive for seven years.